Glass Masquerade 2: Illusions

 Sound 8

-Glass Masquerade 2: Illusions follows in the footsteps of its predecessor with more of the same soothing jigsaw style puzzles.
+Glass Masquerade 2: Illusions follows in the footsteps of its predecessor with more of the same soothing jigsaw-style puzzles.
 The gameplay remains unchanged, but the new theme features slightly more sinister-looking stained glass art to assemble from broken pieces.
-It’s still a very enjoyable experience, but overall it’s more of the same, so like the original, it will be a love it or hate it experience for most players.
+It’s still a very enjoyable experience, but overall, it’s more of the same, so like the original, it will be a love-it or hate-it experience for most players.

-Sound: Very soothing and relaxing
+Sound: The soundtrack for the game is very soothing and relaxing

 Summary 8.3 Outstanding